Heera Mandi

 It is specifically known as the red light district of Lahore, Pakistan.
-It is believed to have been originally named 'Hira Singh Di Mandi', meaning Hira Singh's food grain market.
+It is believed to have been originally named 'Heera Singh Di Mandi', meaning Heera Singh's food grain market.
 Later, this transformed to the modern name Heera Mandi as it evolved into a ‘red light district’ for the city.

 Heera Mandi is located inside the Walled City of Lahore, near the Taxali Gate, and south of the Badshahi Mosque.
-Heeramandi, originally a song and dance community rooted in the 'tawaif' culture during the Mughal period, first evolved into a hotspot for prostitution during the Ahmad Shah Durrani (1747- 1772) invasions of India.
+Heeramandi, originally a song and dance community rooted in the 'tawaif' culture during the Mughal period, first evolved into a hotspot for prostitution during the Ahmad Shah Durrani (1747-1772) invasions of India.
 Following British colonization, Heera Mandi gradually transformed into a red-light district.

 Etymology

 Heera Mandi translates literally to "diamond market".
-Hira Singh Dogra, a prime minister of the Punjab, during the reign of Maharaja Ranjit Singh thought that Shahi Mohalla in the heart of the city may be used as an economic hub, similar to a bazaar, in addition to housing tawaifs.
+Heera Singh Dogra, a prime minister of the Punjab, during the reign of Maharaja Ranjit Singh thought that Shahi Mohalla in the heart of the city may be used as an economic hub, similar to a bazaar, in addition to housing tawaifs.

-He established a food grains market in the neighborhood which first became familiar as ‘Hira Singh di Mandi’ (Hira Singh's market).
-The area's name is traditionally ascribed to Heera Singh, son of Dhian Singh Dogra.
-Dhian Singh was the Prime Minister during Maharaja Ranjit Singh's reign.
+He established a food grains market in the neighborhood which first became known as ‘Heera Singh di Mandi’ (Heera Singh's market).
+Heera Singh's father Dhian Singh was the Prime Minister during Ranjit Singh's reign.

 Historical background

 Mughal Empire

 Established during the Mughal Empire in the 15th and 16th centuries, this place gained prominence during the reign of the third Mughal emperor, Akbar.

 During the Mughal period, women from Afghanistan and Uzbekistan were brought to Heera Mandi to entertain the royal court.

 An area south of the Lahore Fort was developed as a residential neighborhood for attendants and servants of the royal court and the Emperor.
 It later came to be known as Shahi Mohalla, which translates to "royal neighborhood" in English.
 The area became home to tawaifs, who were professional entertainers associated with the royal court.
 The market remained the centre of the city's tawaif (courtesan) culture for the Lahore's Mughal era elite during the 15th, 16th and 17th centuries.
-The name "Heera Mandi" was chosen in honor of Heera Singh, an officer who resided in that area.
+The name "Heera Mandi" was chosen in honor of Heera Singh Dogra, an officer who resided in that area.